YutaroHayakawa/ipftrace/README.md

 IPv4		fc00::10	->	fc00::11	['ip6_output']
 ```

-## Manifest
+## Manifest file

-You need to sepcify the manifest directory.
-The directory should contain these files.

-### functions.yaml
-YAML file to enumerate the functions to trace
+You need to write the manifest YAML file to specify the functions to trace.
+Since the functions and argument types are changed depends on the kernel version,
+you may need to write it for each kernel version.
+But there are some useful enumeration
+of the rarely changed functions in the `examples` directory.
 ```
 functions:
   ipv4:                     # Name of the group
   - name: ip_local_deliver  # Name of the function
     args:                   # Types of the arguments it must contain struct sk_buff
     - struct sk_buff *skb

   - name: ip_rcv